Gilbert Avenue & Gilbert Park

 - The Melchor Gjerde House at 1232 Gilbert Avenue is a designated Village of Downers Grove Landmarked Home.

-Sadly, two historic homes at 1115 and 1131 Gilbert Avenue, recognized under the Centennial Home Program, were demolished in 2003 to make way for the Georgian Courts condominium community.
+Sadly, two houses, The Abraham Well House at 1151 Gilbert and The Rhoderic Dhu Parker House at 1131 Gilbert Avenue, recognized under the Centennial Home Program, were demolished in 2003 to make way for the Georgian Courts condominium community.

 However, one Centennial Home from the 1100 block of Gilbert Avenue survives, though it has moved twice!
-Originally located at 1116 Gilbert, the J. Thomas Bunning House was relocated to 1123 Gilbert in 1954 and then moved again to 5307 Belmont Road in 2001.
+Originally located at 1116 Gilbert, The J. Thomas Bunning House was relocated to 1123 Gilbert in 1954 and then moved again to 5307 Belmont Road in 2001.
 Remarkably, the original address numbers are still imprinted on the front porch post.
-Learn more about this house here: The J. Thomas Bunning House.

 Gilbert Park, located near the western end of Gilbert Avenue, occupies the site of a former quarry adjacent to the Maple Grove Forest Preserve.
 The park was named after the street it borders and has been part of the Downers Grove Park District since 1948, when it was acquired from the Village of Downers Grove.